HenriqueNPinho/FEUP-LBAW/er.md

 ## A1: Project Management

->The main goal of this artefact is to describe the project, the project's stakeholders as well the motivation behind it.
+The main goal of this artefact is to describe the project, the project's stakeholders as well the motivation behind it.

+### 1. Context and Motivation

 This project aims to build an information system with a web interface for project management that allows teams of users to organize their professional projects.
 This application’s target audience are companies and teams working on complex projects, offering them a platform to organize every aspect of their workflow.